shawfeg218/video-convert/README.md

 pnpm dev
 ```

-For Windows user, you can paste the `video transform.txt` to everywhere you want and change the extension to `.bat`, then you can easily run the script.
+For Windows user, you can paste the `video transform.txt` to everywhere you want and change the file extension to `.bat`, then you can easily run the script.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Put your video files into the `uploads` directory, you will see the results in the `results` directory.

 ## Learn More